javiergoa/javiergoa.github.io/_pages/about.md

  I was born and raised in Mexico City, where I completed my undergraduate studies in physics and a master's degree in mathematics at the <a href="https://en.wikipedia.org/wiki/National_Autonomous_University_of_Mexico">National Autonomous University of Mexico </a> (UNAM), both under the supervision of Adolfo Sánchez Valenzuela.

 I have two last names and no middle name: González and Anaya are my father's and mother's surnames, respectively.
-In México and other Latin American countries it's common to follow the <a href = "https://en.wikipedia.org/wiki/Spanish_naming_customs#Naming_system_in_Spain">Spanish naming conventions</a>.
+In Mexico and other Latin American countries it's common to follow the <a href = "https://en.wikipedia.org/wiki/Spanish_naming_customs#Naming_system_in_Spain">Spanish naming conventions</a>.